Marcus Garvey: Return to Jamaica: 1927–1935

 In Kingston, Garvey was elected a city councillor and established the country's first political party, the People's Political Party (PPP), through which he intended to contest the forthcoming legislative council election.
 In September 1929 he addressed a crowd of 1,500 supporters, launching the PPP's manifesto, which included land reform to benefit tenant farmers, the addition of a minimum wage to the constitution, pledges to build Jamaica's first university and opera house, and a proposed law to impeach and imprison corrupt judges.
-The latter policy led to Garvey being charged with demeaning the judiciary and undermining public confidence in it.
+The latter policy led to Garvey's being charged with demeaning the judiciary and undermining public confidence in it.
 He pled guilty, and was sentenced to three months in a Spanish Town prison and a £100 fine.

 While imprisoned, Garvey was removed from the Kingston council by other councillors.
 Garvey was furious and wrote an editorial against them, published in the Blackman journal.
 This resulted in his being charged with seditious libel, for which he was convicted and sentenced to six months in prison.
 His conviction was then overturned on appeal.
 He then campaigned as the PPP's candidate for the legislative assembly in Saint Andrew Parish, in which he secured 915 votes, being defeated by George Seymour-Jones.

 In increasingly strained finances amid the Great Depression, Garvey began working as an auctioneer, and by 1935 was supplementing this with his wife's savings.
 He re-mortgaged his house and personal properties and in 1934 Edelweiss Park was foreclosed and auctioned off.
 Dissatisfied with life in Jamaica, Garvey decided to move to London, sailing aboard the SS Tilapa in March 1935.

 Once in London, he told his friend Amy Bailey that he had "left Jamaica a broken man, broken in spirit, broken in health and broken in pocket... and I will never, never, never go back."